TnTech-ECE/S25_Team2_MyCapstoneProject/DetailedDesignPrechargeCircuit.md

    - Discharge on shutdown is supported through the main contactor path (if paired with a resistive discharge path or BMS- controlled discharge FETs), complying with the <60 V in 5 s rule.

+3. Orion BMS 2 Integration

+   - The Orion BMS 2 supports configurable digital outputs and CAN messaging, both of which can be used to initiate precharge and monitor system status.

+   - Its built-in fault detection (cell voltage, temperature, overcurrent) ensures precharge only occurs under safe conditions.

+   - CAN integration enables high-resolution monitoring of pack voltage, providing an accurate reference for precharge completion logic.

 ### Thermal and Reliability Considerations

 The precharge resistor’s peak energy during a full precharge is: E = {1/2) * C * V^2